centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 Limitations
 -----------
+[comment]: # (the project objective by describing what is not included in the result, i.e. what other projects, the orderer or line functions are responsible for, alternatively what will not be done at all.)

 During the prestudy, NDHL will not provide implementation of (or commit to implement) the virtual laboratory.
 This task will ultimately depend on a future collaboration between national e-infrastructure providers and universities.
 Nor will NDHL provide plug-n-play software tools for humanities research.
 Tools in or derived from the software library and applications layers have NDHL members as user group and are therefore likely to have minimnal documentation due to time constraints.

-\<Clarify the project objective by describing what is not included in the result, i.e. what other projects, the orderer or line functions are responsible for, alternatively what will not be done at all.\>

 Recipients and approval criteria
 --------------------------------
+[comment]: # (Define for each delivery object who, or what organisation, will be the recipient when the project delivers and transfers the result.)

+[comment]: # (Describe also the approval criteria for the different delivery objects.
+Use an appendix if needed.)

 NDHL has three recipient classes: 1) project partners' research units, 2) infrastructure providers, 3) funding agencies.
 Approval criterium for 1 and 2 is commitment/no and for  3 is funding/no. Commitment from from at least two national partners is sufficient.
-\<Define for each delivery object who, or what organisation, will be the recipient when the project delivers and transfers the result.\>

   | Delivery object | Recipient, delivery | Recipient, transferral |
   | --------------- | ------------------- | -----------------------|
   | Infrastructure design | Autumn 2020 | Spring 2021 |
   | Generic application(s) | Dec 2020 | 2021-22 |

-\<Describe also the approval criteria for the different delivery objects.
-Use an appendix if needed.\>

 Project schedule and costs
 ===========================